Everyone needs a helping hand sometimes. These organizations offer one by providing great resources, information, and support.

 Asbestos refers to six types of minerals that are resistant to heat, fire, and several chemicals.
 Asbestos is often found in automotive, industrial, and building products, and can cause a person to become ill if they’re exposed to it.

 According to Asbestos Nation, up to 15,000 Americans die each year from preventable asbestos-related diseases.
-Mesothelioma, a rare cancer caused by asbestos exposure that usually affects the lungs, occurs in about 3,000 new cases per year.
+Mesothelioma, a rare cancer caused by asbestos exposure that usually affects the lungs, occurs in about

-These three nonprofits are working to help those with mesothelioma and their loved ones access information, treatment options, and other services.
+These three organizations are working to help those with mesothelioma and their loved ones access information, treatment options, and other services.
 Each organization also advocates for the banning of asbestos in the United States.

 Linda Reinstein and her husband, Alan, were living a happy life raising their 10-year-old daughter when Alan was diagnosed with mesothelioma in 2003.